What App to Use to Get Sweet Revenge on a Robocall?

 What Else Can DoNotPay Do for You?

 Robocalls, both legal or illegal, can become a real nuisance, so we want to do whatever we can to help you beat them.
 We will also be more than glad to help you with other issues, such as unfair parking tickets, charges after a free trial period, and many more.
-All you need to do is open DoNotPay in the web browser or your iOS device.
+All you need to do is open DoNotPay in the web browser.
 Here are some other things we can help you with:

 - Handling credit card-related issues